-In order for a student to be eligible to receive financial aid, including grants, work study funds and/or student loans, the student must have a high school diploma, passing scores on the GED or qualifying scores on a test approved as the Ability-to-Benefit Test.
-The Trinity Valley Community College Ability-to-Benefit Tests are COMPASS and ACCUPLACER.
+In order for a student to be eligible to receive financial aid, including grants, work study funds and/or student loans, the student must have a high school diploma, passing scores on the GED.
+Students admitted under Individual Approval without a high school diploma or GED certificate are not eligible for federal financial aid.